AlphabetsAlphabets/UMA/docs/README.md

 **This has only been tested on windows.**

 # Features to be added.
+These are listed in terms of priority
+1. Adding asynchronous capabilities
-1. Displaying the possible videos to choose from.
+2. Adding possible videos to watch.

 ### Known limitations
 1. Unable to display the following content available.
 Similar to YouTube, where there is a column with all other videos you can possible choose from.